 Chances are, if you are reading this, you are also someone He has sent past my way.

-So what do a red hen and a beetle bug have to do with Abba Father?
+So what does a red hen and a beetle bug have to do with Abba Father?
 More than I ever could have guessed.
 In every culture, the ladybug has an exceptional name and meaning.
 In Hebrew, it is quite interesting that this tiny creature is called ‘parat Moshe Rabbenu, ’ which means Moses cow.
-Yes, and it’s also called ‘little Messiah’ and ‘Moses little horse.’
+Yes, it’s also called ‘little Messiah’ and ‘Moses little horse.’

 These beetles were part of an old children’s jingle.
 “Ladybug, ladybug, fly away home.
 Your house is on fire; your children will burn.
 “Except little Nan, who sits in a pan, weaving gold laces as fast as she can.”

 According to a blog called Adorable Cow, “This jingle comes from medieval times when farmers who burned the stubble at the harvest’s end to clear and fertilize their fields for the next year’s planting “warned” the ladybugs and their larvae to escape while they could.
 The “nan” was the ladybug’s pupa, which, immobilized within its cocoon or “pan” of reddish-gold threads while metamorphosing from its larval to its mature stage, could not get away like a larva.)”
+HERE

 “He will immerse us in His (Holy Spirit) and fire.
 His winnowing fork is in His hand to clear His threshing floor and gather the wheat into His barn, but the chaff He will burn up with inextinguishable fire.”
 Luke 3:16-17.